justinmklam/personal-website/content/posts/2015/making-haikuza-I.md

 I wrote another simple script to take in song lyrics, apply a POS tag for each of the lyrics, and create a word list sorted by the corresponding tags.
 I could then plug-and-chug words from the generated list into an appropriate slot in the haiku template.

-For the first test, I thought it was only appropriate to use lyrics from Drakes classic Started From The Bottom.
+For the first test, I thought it was only appropriate to use lyrics from Drake's classic _Started From The Bottom_.
 The output:

 <blockquote style="text-align:center">
 Story screaming real